 - During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible.
 Keeping a journal highlighting when you experience pain will help the physical therapist identify the best approach to your rehabilitation.

-The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
-The following readings and videos provide some additional resources related to physical therapy treatment of pain.
+The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
+The following resources provide some additional information related to physical therapy treatment of pain.

 Kim HJ, Yang GS, Greenspan JD, et al. Racial and ethnic differences in experimental pain sensitivity: systematic review and meta-analysis.
 Pain.
 2017;158(2):194–211.
 Article Summary in PubMed